survivejs/react-book/manuscript/03_developing_with_webpack.md

 ## Other Configuration Approaches

-There is no one clear convention on how to deal with webpack configuration.
+There is no single clear convention on how to deal with webpack configuration.
 Given webpack expects an object structure the way you generate it doesn't matter that much.
 The way you saw above is the one I find the most convenient as it allows you to share configuration easily while understanding what's going on.

 Some people prefer to write a separate configuration file per target.
 In order to share configuration they write a factory function.
 You can see this approach in action at [webpack/react-starter](https://github.com/webpack/react-starter).